Coping with Uncertainty Meditation

 Much about life is uncertain at the moment—and many things remain outside of your control.
 But while you can't control the spread of a virus, the recovery of the economy, or whether you'll have a pay check next week, you're not totally powerless.
 Whatever your fears or personal circumstances, instead of worrying about the uncontrollable, try to refocus your mind on taking action over the aspects that are within your control.

-For example, if you’ve lost your job or income during this difficult time, you still have control over how much energy you put into searching online for work, sending out resumes, or networking with your contacts.
-Similarly, if you’re worried about your health amid the coronavirus pandemic, you can take action by regularly washing your hands, cleaning surfaces, avoiding crowds, and looking out for vulnerable friends and neighbors.
+For example, if you've lost your job or income during this difficult time, you still have control over how much energy you put into searching online for work, sending out resumes, or networking with your contacts.
+Similarly, if you’re worried about your health or a recent diagnosis, for example, you can still take action by lowering your stress levels, reaching out to loved ones for support, and managing your symptoms.

 By focusing on the aspects of a problem that you can control in this way, you'll switch from ineffective worrying and ruminating into active problem-solving.
 Of course, all circumstances are different and you may find that in some situations all you can control is your attitude and emotional response.